 It is critical that you use a meat thermometer with this recipe while cooking a roast is pretty straightforward, and you can use this chart to cook with it.
 Oven temperatures can vary.
 So I like to check the temperature once when we have hit about 75% of the cooking time.
 This roast is going to be cooked at 300 degrees.
 If you want your roast rare, it will take between 20 to 25 minutes per pound, medium rare it should take between 30 to 35 minutes per pound.

-A lot of people are pretty finicky about what temperature to cook meat.
-I personally always like to cook beef more on the rare side.
+- When setting the temperature, I always like to cook beef more on the rare side.
 This way if I need to cook it later to reheat it, I feel I don’t end up with something that is close to shoe leather.
 This is a very personal choice.
 Unlike pork, you can eat beef safely when it is rare.

 How to long to cook beef at 300 degrees